In this guide, you will learn how to make an image transparent in PowerPoint, regardless of which version of PowerPoint you have.

 Right-click your shape, select the ‘Format Shape’ dialog box and navigate to the Shape Fill section.

-Here you have quite a number of options to work with.
+Here you have quite a few options to work with.
 Since your picture is already on your slide and you have already copied it, just click the ‘Clipboard’ button.
 Doing so, your rectangle will fill itself with the picture.

 Now to make your picture transparent, simply use the transparency slider or input the % of transparency you would like.
 In this case I’m using 50%.

-#2: Make sure that you offsets at the bottom of the dialog box are all set to 0%.
+- Check that your offset values at the bottom of the dialog box are all set to 0%.

-You might be wondering when you’d ever want to make a picture transparent?
+You might be wondering when you’d ever want to make an image or picture transparent?

 The primary reason is that it opens cool image overlays, allowing you to combine two different images together in one.